markCwatson/CircularQueue_with_GoogleTest/README.md

 <br>

 Install chocolatey (a package manager for Windows) and mingw (a compiler toolchain).
-You will also need to install cmake (a build system manager) which includes ctest (a framework for uniesting supported by cmake).
+You will also need to install cmake (a build system manager) which includes ctest (a framework for unit testing supported by cmake).
 Be sure to add `<your cmake install dir>\CMake\bin` to the PATH variable.

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))